Continuation-of-Ashford/ashford-docs/character_creation/3_finishing_touches.md

 ## Nicknames

-After creating your character, please change your nickname to show the initial and level and try to keep this updated in one of the following formats.
+After creating your character, please change your nickname to show the name or initial and level of your character.

+Try to keep this updated in one of the following formats so everyone know who you are!

 Single Character:
 ```